 Man-Made Disasters

-The difference between natural and man-made disasters is the element of human intent or negligence; many mirror natural disasters, yet man has a direct hand in their occurrence.
+The difference between natural and man-made disasters is the element of human intent or negligence that leads to human suffering and environmental damage; many mirror natural disasters, yet man has a direct hand in their occurrence.

 These are the net result of inadequately managed man-made hazards and they typically cost the most in terms of human suffering, loss of life and long-term damage to a country's economy and productive capacity.